cloudback/docs/content/custom-storages/_index.md

 ## Cloudback default storage

-By default, Cloudback uses its own storage to save backups of your repositories.
+By default, Cloudback uses its own storage to backup GitHub repositories.
 The storage is powered by Microsoft Azure Storage and available for all Cloudback users without any additional payments.

 ## Custom storages